Infinite Banking Loan Interest

 The Nuances of Variable Interest Rates

 You might think variable interest sounds scary, though it’s not as bad as it may seem.
-The first point to be aware of is how often an insurance company changes its rate.
+The first point to be aware of is how often an insurance company changes its rates.
 Insurance companies don’t change their rates frequently.
 They are able to change them once per year, and just because they can does not mean that they always will.

 It’s also important to know why they change their rates.
 Two factors affect the interest rate that insurance companies charge.
 The first is bond yields—as they go up or down, the insurance companies will adjust accordingly.
 The second factor is the Federal Reserve rates.